marijnio/vegan-thank-you-notes/README.md

 ## Usage

+Business cards typically cost very little, making it a very cheap way to leave your message.
+A stack of 500 pieces with no extra finish can be found for under €20.

 1. Pick and choose your favorite version from the [print](print) folder.
 2. Download the right size since business cards have varying sizes across the globe.
+3. Order a stack of standard business cards with the PDF at an online print shop that serves your area.

+Make sure check if your print shop has corresponding file specifications for their services.
+The ones in use may be found below, but are quite common.

 ## Files